-1. To be eligible for equivalent mass limits, the Industrial User must:
+- 1. To be eligible for equivalent mass limits, the

-from a continuous effluent flow monitoring device, as well as the facility's long-term average production rate.
-Both the actual average daily flow rate and the (c) Not have daily flow rates, production levels, or pollutant 2.
-An Industrial User subject to equivalent mass limits must: (a) Maintain and effectively operate control and treatment (b) Continue to record the facility's flow rates through the use of a continuous effluent flow monitoring device; (c) Continue to record the facility's production rates and notify the Superintendent whenever production rates are expected to vary by more than 20 percent from its baseline production rates determined in paragraph 606.1(A)(1)(c) of this section.
-Upon notification of a revised production rate, the Superintendent will reassess the equivalent mass limit and revise the limit as necessary to reflect changed conditions at the facility; and (d) Continue to employ the same or comparable water conservation - methods and technologies as those implemented pursuant to - paragraphs 606.1(A)(1) of this section so long as it discharges under equivalent mass limit.
+Industrial User must: - (a) Employ, or demonstrate that it will employ, water conservation methods and technologies that substantially reduce water use during the term of its individual wastewater discharge permit.
+Currently use control and treatment technologies adequate to achieve compliance with the applicable gorical Pretreatment Standard, and have not used dilution as a subst titute for treatment; (b) Provide sufficient information to establish the facility's actual average daily flow rate for all wastestreams based on data from a continuous effluent flow monitoring device, as well as the lity's long-term average production rate.
+Both the al average daily flow rate and the long-term average production rate must be representative of -current operating conditions; (c) Not have daily flow rates, production levels, or pollutant levels that vary so significantly that equivalent mass limits are not appropriate to control the discharge; and have consistently complied with all applicable categorical Pretreatment Standards during the period prior to the Industrial User' 's request for equivalent mass limits.
+2. An Industrial User subject to equivalent mass limits must: • (a) Maintain and effectively operate control and treatment technologies adequate to achieve compliance with the equivalent mass limits; (b) Continue to record the facility's flow rates through the use of a inuous effluent flow monitoring device; (c) Continue to record the facility's production rates and notify the rintendent whenever production rates are expected to vary by more 20 percent from its baseline production rates determined in graph 606.1(A)(1)(c) of this section.
+Upon notification of a sed production rate, the Superintendent will reassess the valent mass limit and revise the limit as necessary to reflect ged conditions at the facility; and (d) Continue to employ the same or comparable water conservation methods and technologies as those implemented pursuant to paragraphs 606.1(A)(1) of this section so long as it discharges r equivalent mass limit. andel - oquivatono mado iimio.
+3 When developing equivalent mass limits, the Superintendent: buper incendent.
+421 Will calculate the equivalent mass limit by multiplying the (a) -will calculate the equivalent mass limit by multiplying the actual average daily flow rate of the regulated process(es) of +hc - the .
+Industrial User by the concentration-based Daily Maximum and the equivalent mass limit and recalculate the limit as necessary to reflect changed conditions at the facility; and